Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 6. Review with the Team.

 **Chatgpt was used with doing research on the steps to make the user story with the vertical slice**

+## Learning Story 212
+as a student I want to learn how to make a dropdown menu for the navbar, so I can implement it in this project.